Research Campuses & Facilities

 Integrated Energy

-INL researchers are studying ways to provide practical carbon-free energy options for people and industries, including microgrid systems, water treatment capabilities and sustainable chemical production.
-Their work combines world-class technologies to bring more renewable and sustainable solutions into today’s industrial landscape.
+INL researchers are studying ways to provide practical energy options for people and industries, including microgrid systems, water treatment capabilities and reliable chemical production.
+Their work combines world-class technologies to bring more secure and resilient solutions into today’s industrial landscape.

 Battery Test Center